Country Guide: Colombia

-- The Antipollution Control Certificate must state that all parts and accessories are functional and do not adversely affect the environment.
-It must be legalized by the Colombian at origin.
-The certificate must be obtained from the vehicle assembler at origin for vehicles manufactured in 1997 or later (returning Columbian Diplomats).
+- The certificate must be obtained from the vehicle assembler at origin for vehicles manufactured in 1997 or later (returning Columbian diplomats).

 - Diplomats must pay an IVA tax, which ranges between 15%-45% on the CIF value, depending on the cylinder capacity of the automobile.

-- Foreign Diplomats are not required to obtain approval of the Import License prior to import.
-However, foreigners and returning citizens must obtain approval prior to import.
+- However, foreigners and returning citizens must obtain approval prior to import.

-- Returning Colombian Diplomats must use the Diplomatic Permit with 6 months of completion of an employment contract (with an Embassy, Consulate and authorized organization) at origin to use the Diplomatic Permit and qualify for duty- and tax-free entry of a motor vehicle.
+- Returning Colombian diplomats must use the diplomatic permit with 6 months of completion of an employment contract (with an embassy, Consulate or authorized organization) at origin to use the diplomatic permit and qualify for duty- and tax-free entry of a motor vehicle.

 - Do not import a motor vehicle with a household goods shipment prior to consulting with the destination agent.